 Blaming Bill Clinton for 9/11

-Somewhat surprisingly, there haven’s been many headlines about Giuliani’s controversial opinions on 9/11 in the lead up to the 20th anniversary of the attack.
-But that’s not because he hasn’t been airing them.
-In an interview with TV station WTTG last week, he suggested that 9/11 happened because Bill Clinton is a “sucker.”
+Somewhat surprisingly, there weren’t many headlines about Giuliani’s controversial opinions on 9/11 in the lead up to the 20th anniversary of the attacks.
+But that’s not because he wasn’t airing them.
+In an interview with TV station WTTG in September 2021, he suggested that 9/11 happened because Bill Clinton is a “sucker.”
 Per Raw Story:

 “To break our spirit, to demoralize us, you take our financial center, our military center, our political center all in one shot,” the former mayor explained.
 “And those weak Americans — remember, [Al Qaeda] had attacked us a couple of times and declared war against us, and basically Bill Clinton kind of did what Biden just did.”